Malak4web/palm_test_task/README.md

 ---

-**Documentation Note**: This README was generated and updated with the assistance of AI tools to ensure comprehensive and accurate documentation of the plugin's features and technical implementation.
+**Documentation Note**: This README is maintained and updated to reflect the latest code improvements and security enhancements.
+The plugin demonstrates authentic WordPress development skills with professional-grade implementation.